ABOUT

 COMMUNITY VR: An immersive 1st year experience.

-FIU will convene influential thinkers for one of the first conferences/workshops to address collectively this unique group of thought areas in higher education—the combination of which will reshape the future of both higher education and technology.
+FIU convened influential thinkers for one of the first conferences/workshops to collectively address this unique group of thought areas in higher education—the combination of which will reshape the future of higher education and technology.

-The conference and workshop will explore how diversity, equity, and inclusion efforts that develop the sense of belonging, respond to enhanced understandings of identity made possible through new technologies and learning environments.
+The conference and workshop explored how diversity, equity, and inclusion efforts develop a sense of belonging, and respond to enhanced understandings of identity made possible through new technologies and learning environments.

-The conference will examine how extended reality (virtual reality, augmented reality, and other digital tools) can together reshape higher educational environments and support student acquisition of necessary 21C skills in support of their success.
+The conference examined how extended reality (virtual reality, augmented reality, and other digital tools) can reshape higher educational environments and support student acquisition of necessary 21C skills to support their success.

 FIU Tech Station